pub struct ContactPoint {

 ) -> Self

-pub fn new( local_point1: Vector, local_point2: Vector, penetration: Scalar, ) -> Self
+pub fn new( anchor1: Vector, anchor2: Vector, world_point: Vector, penetration: Scalar, ) -> Self

-Creates a new ContactPoint
+Creates a new ContactPoint with the given world-space contact points

-Feature IDs can be specified for the contact points using with_feature_ids
+Feature IDs can be specified for the contact points using with_feature_ids.

 Sourcepub fn with_feature_ids(